Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Modality Representations and Cross-Modal Composition

 Allowing us to define language distance as where $d_g$ is the shortest distance between the two geographic centroids that remain on the Earth's surface, also known as the geodesic distance; and $D_{\max} = \max_{x,y\in\mathbb{S}^2} d_g(x,y)$, representing the geodesic distance between the two poles on Earth.
 This metric iterates through all possible methods of transforming one speaker distribution into another, choosing the one requiring the least work.
-After normalization, this yields a distance between speaker distributions.
-A proof that this normalization is valid is provided in Appendix \ref{app:geographic}.
+Normalization then yields a distance between speaker distributions.
+A proof that this normalization yields values in $[0,1]$ is provided in Appendix \ref{app:geographic}.